Last updated April 6th, 2022.

 Uzbekistan is the most populous country in Central Asia with over 30 million inhabitants.

-Nonetheless, extreme amounts of corruption and bureaucracy make this country the unsafest for foreign investors on this list.
+Unfortunately, extreme amounts of corruption and bureaucracy make this country the least safe place for foreign investors on this list.
 Steadily falling FDI numbers are worrisome for Uzbekistan too.

-The Tashkent Stock Exchange (UZSE) has operated for over two decades though.
+The Tashkent Stock Exchange (UZSE) has operated for over two decades though – not bad for a frontier market.
 You can find 135 companies listed on Uzbekistan’s stock index.

 What About Investing in China Itself?